Being You Counseling

 • Self-Pay

-We do not work with any EAP programs, TennCare and we do not participate with Medicare Advantage Plans.
+We do not work with any EAP programs orTennCare.
+We do not participate with Medicare Advantage Plans.

 It is the patient's responsibility to collect reimbursements or to assure that payments are sent to us from any HSA accounts or supplemental policies.
 We are also happy to supply you with the necessary documents to submit for reimbursement from your HSA or other accounts.